nictki/Battmon/README.md

   The easiest way to to do this, is to make this scripts accessible to normal user by running sudo without root password.
-  To do so just edit `/etc/sudoers` file and add something like this, replacing username with your own user name and `PATH_TO_BATTMON` with absolute path to your Battmon folder:
+  To do so just edit `/etc/sudoers` file and add something like this, replacing username with your own user name:
   ```
   your_username  ALL = NOPASSWD: /usr/local/sbin/suspend.sh
   your_username  ALL = NOPASSWD: /usr/local/sbin/hibernate.sh
   your_username  ALL = NOPASSWD: /usr/local/sbin/shutdown.sh
   ```
-  or enable it for a group, remember to replace group and `PATH_TO_BATTMON`:
+  or enable it for a group, remember to replace group:
   ```
   %your_group  ALL = NOPASSWD: /usr/local/sbin/suspend.sh
   %your_group  ALL = NOPASSWD: /usr/local/sbin/hibernate.sh